hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 * I'll try to isolate and report it, thanks

 [11:16:14](#167490457416icVuD:gitter.im) <luce80>:
 Nice snippets @bubnenkoff thanks !
-I have tested and fixed í ½í¸‰ also my version.
+I have tested and fixed ğŸ˜‰ also my version.

 [12:14:44](#167490808417amvSI:gitter.im) <hiiamboris (NOT THIS ONE)>: pushed a workaround @bubnenkoff